Public API¶

 Factory for creating typed JSON Patch models bound to a registry declaration.

-Target is either a Pydantic model or Literal["SchemaName"] for JSON documents.
+registry.
+Target is either a Pydantic model or Literal["SchemaName"]

 Source code in jsonpatchx/pydantic.py